Turn on suggestions

 When you give a cash gift to an adult child, they now own it.
 You can advise them on what to do with the money, but they have the power to decide how to use it, even if their decision doesn’t please you.
 Many financial gifts work the same way, Steen says.
 Here are some other financial gifts you might consider giving:

 Government bonds.
 Products like treasury bills can be low-risk investment gifts for graduates.
 Once you give a government bond to a new grad, they own it completely, but the bond will have to mature over months or years before they can cash it out.
 Visit Treasury Direct for more information about bond gift options costing as little as $25.

 Stocks or mutual fund shares.
 The simplest way to gift stocks or shares in a mutual fund may be to arrange to transfer them from your brokerage account to an account the graduate either already has or sets up for this purpose.
 If you want to give the grad a physical stock certificate, you’ll have to sign it over to them with a guarantor like a bank or a stock broker.
 It’s important that the gift recipient be aware of any tax consequences involving capital gains that may be levied when securities are ultimately sold.

 Down payments toward a house or condo.
 Real estate is a popular investment regardless of age.
 Helping a new grad purchase a home will be beyond the means of many.
 For those who can afford it, assisting in a home purchase would give a young person both a place to live and a foundational piece of their investment portfolio.

-Robert Steen, CFP®, MBA, is the enterprise advice director for retirement and complex planning at USAA.
+Robert Steen, MBA, CFP® professional, is the USAA advice director for retirement and complex planning.
 Robert serves as the advice professional on topics such as maximizing retirement savings, establishing a retirement income plan, managing financial needs during retirement, estate/trust/inheritance tax planning, charitable gifting and distribution of assets.

 252127 – 0521